 EVP_DigestSignInit, EVP_DigestSignUpdate, EVP_DigestSignFinal - EVP signing functions

-#include <openssl/evp.h> int EVP_DigestSignInit(EVP_MD_CTX *ctx, EVP_PKEY_CTX **pctx, const EVP_MD *type, ENGINE *e, EVP_PKEY *pkey); int EVP_DigestSignUpdate(EVP_MD_CTX *ctx, const void *d, unsigned int cnt); int EVP_DigestSignFinal(EVP_MD_CTX *ctx, unsigned char *sig, size_t *siglen);
+#include <openssl/evp.h> int EVP_DigestSignInit(EVP_MD_CTX *ctx, EVP_PKEY_CTX **pctx, const EVP_MD *type, ENGINE *e, EVP_PKEY *pkey); int EVP_DigestSignUpdate(EVP_MD_CTX *ctx, const void *d, size_t cnt); int EVP_DigestSignFinal(EVP_MD_CTX *ctx, unsigned char *sig, size_t *siglen);

 The EVP signature routines are a high level interface to digital signatures.

-EVP_DigestSignInit() sets up signing context ctx to use digest type from ENGINE impl and private key pkey. ctx must be created with EVP_MD_CTX_new() before calling this function.
+EVP_DigestSignInit() sets up signing context ctx to use digest type from ENGINE impl and private key pkey. ctx must be initialized with EVP_MD_CTX_init() before calling this function.
 If pctx is not NULL the EVP_PKEY_CTX of the signing operation will be written to *pctx: this can be used to set alternative signing options.

 EVP_DigestSignFinal() signs the data in ctx places the signature in sig.
 If sig is NULL then the maximum size of the output buffer is written to the siglen parameter.
 If sig is not NULL then before the call the siglen parameter should contain the length of the sig buffer, if the call is successful the signature is written to sig and the amount of data written to siglen.

 EVP_DigestSignInit() EVP_DigestSignUpdate() and EVP_DigestSignaFinal() return 1 for success and 0 or a negative value for failure.
 In particular a return value of -2 indicates the operation is not supported by the public key algorithm.

 The error codes can be obtained from ERR_get_error.